openshift-labs/cloud-native-katacoda/scenarios/manage-config/03-catalog-config.md

 > Check out the default Spring Boot configuration in Catalog Maven project **catalog-spring-boot/src/main/resources/application.properties**

-In this lab, you will configure the Catalog service which is based on Spring Boot to override the default configuration using an alternative **application.properties** backed by a config map.
+In this scenario, you will configure the Catalog service which is based on Spring Boot to override the default configuration using an alternative **application.properties** backed by a config map.

 Create a config map with the the Spring Boot configuration content using the PostgreSQL database